adorigueto/Prediction-with-ANN/README.md

+# Header
 Made in the [COMPETENCE CENTER IN MANUFACTURING (CCM)](https://www.ccm.ita.br/), a laboratory of the [AERONAUTICS INSTITUTE OF TECHNOLOGY (ITA)](http://www.ita.br/).
+The dataset is available at kaggle under the DOI:

 # Overall
 This dataset was produced within a Master's Dissertation work, consisting of two experiments---Exp1 and Exp2---based on turning an AISI H13 steel with cutting fluid.
 The first experiment with theoretically new-tool conditions produced 324 samples for each measured roughness parameter.
 The second with the cutting tool flank wear varying in three levels produced 288 samples for each measured roughness parameter.